-The Edmund Hillary Fellowship (EHF) is launching in early 2017, offering a once-in-a-lifetime opportunity for visionary entrepreneurs, investors and startup teams to live and work in New Zealand and to create scalable, positive global impact ventures.
-EHF will accept up to 100 international and 20 Kiwi entrepreneurs and investors each year to be part of the programme.
+The Edmund Hillary Fellowship (EHF) offers a once-in-a-lifetime opportunity for visionary entrepreneurs, investors and changemakers to live and work in New Zealand, and create scalable, breakthrough solutions to global challenges.
+EHF accepts up to 100 international and 20 Kiwi entrepreneurs and investors each year to be part of the programme.

 In the latest of the Hillary Institute's "Ed Talks" series, Kiwi Connect's Yoseph Ayele refreshes his closing address to our 8th Annual Dinner, putting up the moot that NZ could be an entrepreneurial incubator for global, purpose-driven talent.